RMonica/ros_kinfu/README.txt

 - Request for synthetic depth maps, projected from arbitrary locations
 - Detection of unknown borders and frontiers

+The PCL KinFu Large Scale source code was integrated into the repository.
+As of 2018-03-12, the integrated source code diverged significantly from original KinFu, due to many off-by-one errors which were discovered in the rolling buffer code.
+The code is not backward compatible with original KinFu.

-In this repository, you can find four ROS packages, explained in the following sections.
+In this repository, there are four ROS packages, explained in the following sections.

 -- KINFU_MSGS --